 1. Locate Your Leak

-Roll up your sleeves and start searching.
+Roll up your sleeves and start searching for the leak to fix the running toilet.
 In many cases, the parts listed below in points two through five are the ones causing the issues.

 2. Check for a Broken Fill Valve

 Your toilet gets refilled every time you flush it through a valve that lets water in.
 You can usually recognize a broken fill valve by a constantly running toilet and a stopper that stays submerged.
 Here’s how to fix a running toilet:

 - Shut off the water supply hose and remove the toilet lid.
 Place a bucket below the water supply valve to catch excess water.